-Ohio's state budget and mid-biennium review are key opportunities to promote hospitals and health systems as policymakers evaluate and decide on how best to allocate state resources and policy for health care.
+Ohio's state budget negotiations and mid-biennium reviews are key opportunities to promote hospitals and health systems as policymakers evaluate and decide on how best to allocate state resources and policy for health care.

 Each biennium, the executive and legislative branches deliberate the state’s operating budget.
 Constitutionally, Ohio’s budget must be balanced, passed by both chambers and sent to the governor’s desk prior to July 1 – the beginning of the next fiscal year.

 About the Mid-biennium Review